 It is well known that the origin of the Three Kings Day is biblical.
 However, this ancient and endearing tradition has a history that few of us know.
 According to National Geographic sources, in the Bible, it is only alluded to in the Gospel of St. Matthew.

-In this one, in fact, there is no mention of the existence of wise men, but simply of magicians who came from the East, guided by the brightness of a star to worship the newborn king of the Jews.
-The name of these characters and their number are never made explicit.
+In this one, there is no mention of the existence of wise men, but simply of magicians who came from the East, guided by the brightness of a star to worship the newborn king of the Jews.
+The name of these characters and their number is never made explicit.

 In the aforementioned Gospel, it is also narrated that after showing their adoration before the newborn Jesus, they made three offerings to him: gold, the metal proper to kings; incense, symbolizing the divine; and myrrh, as a premonition of the difficult life that lay ahead.

 Some experts on the subject believe that the term magician is the product of a bad translation of astrologer, a wise man who observed the stars and through his reading reached a deeper understanding of their reality.

 It is interpreted that they were three because of the number of gifts and because the triad is symbolically linked to the Holy Trinity; that is, in the representation of only one God in three entities: Father, Son, and Holy Spirit.

 The name of each one of the wise men is much later than we think.
 The oldest record we have today of them corresponds to the Middle Ages.
 In the Basilica of San Apolinar, erected in the 6th century in the city of Ravenna, now Italy, there is a mosaic with the inscription of the three names, Melchior, Gaspar, and Balthasar.

 In Mexico, the tradition of celebrating this date dates from the mid 20th century.
 On this day, children write letters asking for gifts to the Three Kings on the condition that they have exemplary behavior throughout the year.